rubensworks/article-privacy-decentralized/content/solution.md

 #### Authorisation

-For access control purposes, we envision a mechanism that translates access policies (i.e. sets of authorisations) into constraints (e.g., Data shapes like [SHACL](cite:cites spec:shacl)) against which requests and respective query results can then be validated against.
+For access control purposes, we envision a mechanism that translates access policies (i.e. sets of authorisations) into constraints (e.g., data shapes like [SHACL](cite:cites spec:shacl)) against which requests and respective query results can then be validated against.
 The following policy could be used to allow read access to all _public_ URIs of `<http://alice.pod/share/photoAnnotations/>`

 ~~~ turtle
 <http://alice.pod/policy:88>